agabitzer/A-Better-UMD-Directory/README.md

 A-Better-UMD-Directory
 ======================

-> A super unofficial attempt at making the UMD websites that much easier
+> A super unofficial attempt at making the UMD websites that much easier to navigate

 # Official Links
 1. [Everything](http://www.umd.edu/directories/) - The official directory of UMD